TSFitPy-developers/TSFitPy/README.md

   - Error is used in chi2 calculation
 - It is recommended to create a separate config file for each run/set of stars.
 This allows to quickly refit the same sample of stars without recreating config file each time
 - Copy and paste the existing `TSFitPy/input_files/tsfitpy_input_configuration.cfg` and call it something like `TSFitPy/input_files/tsfitpy_input_configuration_sun_test.cfg`
+  - The reason to copy and paste is so that `git pull` cannot interfer with the default configuration
 - The config file should already be ready for a test run, but here is the reference breakdown if needed
   - [turbospectrum_compiler]:
     - `compiler` specifies the compiler (intel or gnu).
 Location of turbospectrum is expected at `TSFitPy/turbospectrum/`